 Tucker Road Bentleigh Primary School was established in 1954 and has a tradition of providing a high quality, inclusive, caring school environment.
-The school enrolment at the beginning of 2019 is 600 students.
+The school for 2020 is 580 students.
 Tucker Road Bentleigh Primary School has very spacious and well-presented grounds and offers excellent facilities for our children to enjoy.
 Three adventure playgrounds, an oval and a quieter courtyard area cater for the extensive recreational needs of all children.
 Lunch time clubs allow students the opportunity to balance their outdoor play with some structure activities, which include: Tech Shed,

 Library, Italian, Lego and drama clubs.
 We have many students attending instrumental music lessons offered throughout the week.
 We have a school band and a choir.